-born November 24, 1986 and raised in Goldsboro, North Carolina is an American football tight end for the Seattle Seahawks of the NFL.
+Jimmy Graham was Born November 24, 1986 and raised in Goldsboro, North Carolina.
+American football tight end for the Green Bay Packers of the National Football League (NFL).
 He played six months (13 games) of college football at the University of Miami.
 He was considered one of the top tight end prospects for the 2010 NFL Draft.

 Graham had a difficult upbringing, at age 11 he was placed in a group home where he was physically beaten by older children.
 In high school, with help from a church youth counselor who took him into her home, he improved his grades, became a basketball star in his senior year of high school and earned a basketball scholarship to the University of Miami.